-How to add a new operator
+How to add a new operator?

-• a.
-Nautilus Operator
+- a.
+Executable Nautilus Operator

-• b.
+- b.
 Physical Operator

-• c.
+- c.
 Logical Operator & QueryPlanBuilder

-• d.
+- d.
 Serialization Logic

-• e.
+- e.
 Query API & Clients

 a.
-Nautilus Operator (Worker)
+Executable Nautilus Operator (Worker)

-A Nautilus Operator contains the code that is executed during the operator’s runtime.
-It implements the ExecutableOperator interface with the function execute, which is called for each received tuple.
-Code in execute gets (query-)compiled by NebulaStreams query compilation backend.
+interface with the execute function, which is called for each received tuple (record).
+Code in execute gets (query-)compiled by NebulaStreams query compilation backend Nautilus.

 Tasks:

-2. The core of the compiler is the execute function.
+. - The core of the compiler is the execute function.
 Here, you have to apply your operator logic tuple-based, i.e., the execute function is called for each occurring tuple.

-3. If your operator requires access to a global state, you must also create an operator handler that provides context for previous computations.
+- If your operator requires access to a global state, you must also create an operator handler that provides context for previous computations.
 Provide your handler with the required attributes your operator depends on.
 Your operator will have access to the state in the execution function via the execution context.

-4. Add all new src-files to the respective CmakeLists (in the corresponding folders, watch out for subfolders)
+s (in the corresponding folders, watch out for subfolders)

 Location: nes-execution